Skip to main content

 • Quick actions (disable, configure, test)

-To temporarily stop using a bundle:
+To temporarily stop using an MCP server:

-1. Go to bundle detail page
+1. Go to the MCP server detail page

-2. Click "Disable Bundle"
+2. Click Turn off

 3. Tools immediately disappear from your AI